-This lesson was inspired like many of our videos from us seeking out what is on YouTube.
+This lesson was inspired by many of our videos from us seeking out what is on YouTube.
 As you may have realized in your searching the internet for valuable content, many times it is a hit or miss.

-A common self-defense scenario when a person grabs you from behind, is for them to put their hand over your mouth.
-This is in attempt to muffle you, so you cannot scream.
+A common self-defense scenario when a person grabs you from behind is for them to put their hand over your mouth.
+This is in an attempt to muffle you, so you cannot scream.
 If they are skilled enough, they could also block your ability to breathe by tightly covering your nose too.

 The good news is when the attacker chooses to cover your mouth, that means they have one less hand to attack you and you have one more to attack them.

 We find the best moves are ones that keep it simple, meaning not too many steps to accomplish your end goal.

 The most important thing when defending yourself is to learn how to feel and work with energy vs. fighting it.